bevyengine/bevy/docs/profiling.md

 It has a command line capture tool that can record the execution of graphical applications, saving it as a profile file.
 Tracy has a GUI to inspect these profile files.
 The GUI app also supports live capture, showing you in real time the trace of your app.
 The version of tracy must be matched to the version of tracing-tracy used in bevy.
 A compatibility table can be found on [crates.io](https://crates.io/crates/tracing-tracy) and the version used can be found [here](https://github.com/bevyengine/bevy/blob/latest/crates/bevy_log/Cargo.toml).

-In one terminal, run:
-`./capture-release -o my_capture.tracy`
+The name and location of the Tracy command line tool will vary depending on how you installed it - the default executable names are `capture-release` on Linux, `tracy` on macOS and `capture.exe` on Windows.
+In one terminal, run this tool: `./capture-release -o my_capture.tracy`.
 This will sit and wait for a tracy-instrumented application to start, and when it does, it will automatically connect and start capturing.
-Note that on Windows, the capture tool is called `capture.exe`.

-Then run your application, enabling the `trace_tracy` feature:
-`cargo run --release --features bevy/trace_tracy`
+Then run your application, enabling the `trace_tracy` feature: `cargo run --release --features bevy/trace_tracy`.
+If you also want to track memory allocations, at the cost of increased runtime overhead, then enable the `trace_tracy_memory` feature instead: `cargo run --release --features bevy/trace_tracy_memory`.

 After running your app, you can open the captured profile file (`my_capture.tracy` in the example above) in the Tracy GUI application to see a timeline of the executed spans.